DenisDvlp/Pets/README.md

 ### Client

-Client connects to a server using **Pipe** class.
+Client connects to a server using a class **Pipe**.
 Client demonstrates a transfer of trivial and custom types to a server in _sync_ and _async_ ways.
 Client is able send a request to server for creating a custom class instance and send it back ot the client.
 Connection looses and application finishes if any error has occured.

 ### Server

-Server uses **Pipe** class to create a base for future connection.
+Server uses class **Pipe** to create a base for future connection.
 Server starts a loop for catching packets from a client.
 Server starts waiting for another client if the current client has been disconnected.
 If any other error occures server stops and closes.
-Server has a **Storage** for all known kind of data. **Storage** can construct and store non-trivial object on demand.
+Server has a class **Storage** for keeping all known kinds of data. **Storage** can construct and store non-trivial object on demand.